-The brochure entitled Bone marrow failure contains comprehensive information about this disease.
+The brochure Bone marrow failure contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 We do not know actually what causes myelodysplastic disorders.
 Very occasionally, myelodysplasia is a late effect of past chemotherapy or radiotherapy treatment.